-Toshiba Q Series Pro 512 GB review
+Toshiba Q Series Pro 512 GB full review

 Last year so the Toshiba, the inventor of NAND flash, join the ranks of companies making and selling flash drives to end PC users.
 At the time we commented on its poor marketing, still stuck with unfathomably long and unwieldy product designations.

 Shortly after our review of the Toshiba THNSNH512GCST though, and clearly after the Japanese semiconductor had realised the same problem, it handily renamed the same drive to Toshiba Q Series.
 Now following up, but not replacing, that drive is the Toshiba Q Series Pro.
 As the name suggests, its aiming to be the next grade up.